Take a ride on Japan’s only Don Quijote Ferris Wheel, the epic Ebisu Tower in Dotonbori, Osaka.

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Obviously no trip to Japan is complete without a visit to Japan’s most famous discount chain, Don Quijote, but for the ultimate Don Quijote experience in Japan, you need to take a spin on the Ebisu Tower Don Quijote Ferris Wheel in Osaka’s Dotonbori district.
+Obviously no trip to Japan is complete without a visit to Japan’s most famous discount chain, Don Quijote.
+For the ultimate Don Quijote experience in Japan, you need to take a spin on the Ebisu Tower Don Quijote Ferris Wheel in Osaka’s Dotonbori district.

-From prices to the outstanding views at the tap, here is our ultimate guide to taking a spin on the Don Quijote Ferris Wheel Ebisu Tower in Osaka, Japan in 2024 (with photos):
+From prices to the outstanding views at the tap, here is our ultimate guide to taking a spin on the Don Quijote Ferris Wheel Ebisu Tower in Osaka, Japan in 2025 (with photos).

 You might like – Guide to Don Quijote stores in Japan (and all the Donpen merchandise)>